-We have audited the accompanying consolidated financial statements of Beethoven, Inc. (a nonprofit organization) and Subsidiaries, which comprise the consolidated statements of financial position as of December 31, 2023 and 2022, and the related consolidated statements of activities, functional expenses, and cash flows for the years then ended, and the related notes to the consolidated financial statements.
+We have audited the accompanying consolidated financial statements of Beethoven, Inc. (a nonprofit organization) and Subsidiaries, which comprise the consolidated statements of financial position as of June 30, 2024 and December 31, 2023, and the related consolidated statements of activities, functional expenses, and cash flows for the six-month and twelve-month periods then ended, and the related notes to the consolidated financial statements.

-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Beethoven, Inc. and Subsidiaries as of December 31, 2023 and 2022, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Beethoven, Inc. and Subsidiaries as of June 30, 2024 and December 31, 2023, and the changes in its net assets and its cash flows for the six-month period ended June 30, 2024 and the twelve-month period ended December 31, 2023 in accordance with accounting principles generally accepted in the United States of America.